Emmanuella-Aninye/Spring-Boot-ReactJS-Starter/README.md

 - mvn clean install and mvn spring-boot:run
     - this will install all the dependencies you need

-Tutorial for this repo can be found on medium:
+Tutorial for this repo can be found [on Medium](https://medium.com/analytics-vidhya/how-to-package-your-react-app-with-spring-boot-41432be974bc).